 Best Paid Synth VST Plugins

-If you don’t have any cash, then the free plugins above would be your best bet.
+If you don’t have any cash, then the free plugins below would be your best bet.
 However, some people have decided to produce professional and put away some money in order to be able to purchase the premium high-end synth VSTs.

 The best are known for their unique features, simple workflow, and incredible visuals and presets.
 Take a look for yourself.